The Spaceship Company

 The Spaceship Company (TSC) is a British/American spacecraft manufacturing company that was founded by Burt Rutan and Richard Branson in mid-2005 and was jointly owned by Virgin Group (70%) and Scaled Composites (30%) until 2012 when Virgin Galactic became the sole owner.
 TSC was formed to own the technology created by Scaled for Virgin Galactic's Virgin SpaceShip program.
 This includes developments on the care-free reentry system and cantilevered-hybrid rocket motor, licensed from Paul Allen and Burt Rutan's Mojave Aerospace.
-The company is manufacturing Virgin Galactic's spacecraft and will sell spacecraft to other buyers.
+The company is manufacturing Virgin Galactic's spacecraft and has plans to sell spacecraft to other buyers.

-The suborbital launch system offered will include the SpaceShipTwo spacecraft and the White Knight Two carrier aircraft.
+The suborbital launch system offered included the SpaceShipTwo (SS2) spacecraft and the White Knight Two (WK2) carrier aircraft.

 History

 2005-2010

 The company was founded in 2005 by Burt Rutan and Richard Branson, and was initially jointly owned by Virgin Group and Scaled Composites, to own the technology created by Scaled for Virgin Galactic's Virgin SpaceShip program.
 Virgin Galactic was announced to be the launch customer for the SpaceShipTwo and WhiteKnightTwo vehicles.
 Virgin placed an initial order for five SpaceShipTwos and two WhiteKnightTwos, with "exclusive use of the systems for the initial 18 months of commercial passenger operations."

 By late 2010, the company had announced plans to build three WhiteKnightTwo aircraft and five SpaceShipTwo rocket planes.